Penal Code Section 422

 The person would be looking at a lot less punishment.
 They’ll be able to expunge that or dismiss that particular case off their record if they can successfully complete their probation.
 It’s a huge difference and a far cry from a felony criminal threats case in San Fernando or Van Nuys, CA.

 Prior Criminal Record is a Factor on Type of Criminal Threats Case

 But other factors the prosecutors are going to look at is your criminal records, and if you’re somebody who keeps going around threatening people, you’re involved in a bunch of violent behavior, you’re a dangerous person, you’re a gang member — these are all things that will cause a case to be charged as a felony versus a misdemeanor.

 If on the other hand, you have a clean record, you’ve never been in trouble before and the threat is simply out of character for you, this would probably be a situation where they’re going to charge the case as a misdemeanor and maybe they’d even consider giving some other charge as part of a negotiated plea if we can show a good enough reason to do so.

 So, really when you evaluate this whole criminal threats thing, they’re looking at the surrounding circumstances of the threat, whether or not you actually had some sort of a weapon related to the threat, and how menacing and dangerous you appear to not only the victim of your crime but other potential victims in the community as well.

-That’s why it’s so important in the criminal threat cases in Los Angeles to get your story across to make sure that you are heard, and that is done through your attorney being prepared going in there and fighting for you and making sure that your side is represented.
+That’s why it’s so important in the criminal threat cases in the San Fernando Valley Courts to get your story across to make sure that you are heard, and that is done through your defense attorney being prepared going in there and fighting for you and making sure that your side is represented.

 For more information on Criminal Threats Case In LA County, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 542-0940 today.